gene-git/dmarc_report/README.md

 ## Usage

 Save all dmarc reports into a directory.
-The ripmime[1] tool is useful for extracting compressed xml report files from saved emails especially if saving multiple email reports.
+The ripmime[1] tool is useful for extracting attached compressed xml report files from saved emails especially if saving multiple email reports.

 Change to the directory containing one or more dmarc report files and simply run